beeware/briefcase/docs/reference/commands/package.rst

 ``-i <identity>`` / ``--identity <identity>``
 ---------------------------------------------

-The :doc:`code signing identity </how-to/code-signing/index>` to use when signing the app.
+The :doc:`code signing identity </how-to/code-signing/index>` to use when signing the app. macOS-only.